ollieLtd/msgphp/docs/ddd/identifiers.md

 ### `MsgPhp\Domain\GenericDomainId`

-A first-class citizen domain identifier compatible with any string or numeric value.
+A generic identifier compatible with any `string` or `numeric` value.

 #### Basic Example